warwick358/bitbot-project-4-line-following/Bitbot-project-4-line-following.md

 ## Step 2
 Create the variable's

-Fires we need to create a variable for ecah sensor.
+First we need to create a variable for ecah sensor.
 Go to the "variable" tab and create a variable called "right_light_sensor" then create another called "Left_light_sensor".
-Then select the "set to" block from the "variable" tab amd plce it in the "forever" block.
+Then select the "set to" block from the "variable" tab and place it in the "forever" block.
 Do this again but this time use the dropdown tab to change to the "Left_light_sensor"

 ```block